aws/s2n-netbench/netbench-orchestrator/README.md

 ### Debugging
 As discussed in the above overview, there are processes that run locally and those that run remotely.
-This sections describes how to go about debugging each component.
+This section describes how to go about debugging each component.

 #### Local
 **Orchestrator**